Chaos for foliated spaces and pseudogroups: Introduction

 Our next objective will be to study whether Theorems~\ref{t:bbcds} and~\ref{t:auslanderyorkemin} extend to the pseudogroup setting.
 We manage to do so for compactly generated pseudogroups (see Section~\ref{ss:compactlygenerated} for the definition of compact generation).

-\begin{theorem}[Auslander-Yorke dichotomy for pseudogroups] Let $\mathcal{G}$ be a compactly generated and topologically transitive pseudogroup.
+\begin{theorem}[Auslander--Yorke dichotomy for pseudogroups] Let $\mathcal{G}$ be a compactly generated and topologically transitive pseudogroup acting on a Polish space.
 Then $\mathcal{G}$ is either sensitive to initial conditions or almost equicontinuous.
 Moreover, if $\mathcal{G}$ is minimal, then it is either sensitive to initial conditions or equicontinuous. \end{theorem}

-\begin{theorem} If $\mathcal{G}$ is a compactly generated and topologically transitive pseudogroup which has density of periodic orbits, then it is sensitive to initial conditions. \end{theorem}
+\begin{theorem} If $\mathcal{G}$ is a compactly generated and topologically transitive pseudogroup acting on a Polish space which has density of periodic orbits, then it is sensitive to initial conditions. \end{theorem}

 Even though Theorem~\ref{t:bbcds} holds for actions on non-compact spaces, we exhibit in Section~\ref{s:cantor} a non-compactly generated, countably generated pseudogroup that is topologically transitive and has density of periodic orbits, but it is not sensitive to initial conditions.
-This shows that compact generation is a necessary condition in Theorem~\ref{t:ttdposicpseudo}.
+This shows that compact generation cannot be dropped in Theorem~\ref{t:ttdposicpseudo}.

 At this point, we turn our attention to studying chaos for foliated spaces.
 By virtue of Theorem~\ref{t:invariant}, we can define almost equicontinuity and sensitivity using the holonomy pseudogroup. \begin{definition} A foliated space is sensitive to initial conditions or almost equicontinuous if its holonomy pseudogroup is. \end{definition} Regarding density of periodic orbits and Devaney chaos, we encounter an additional subtlety: It is easy to check that density of periodic orbits for the holonomy pseudogroup implies density of closed leaves, but one might also consider the stronger condition of density of compact leaves.
 We choose the latter option because the counterexample we exhibit in Theorem~\ref{t:counterfol} satisfies this stronger condition.
 On the other hand, we run into the problem that density of compact leaves cannot be formulated as a equivalence-invariant property of the holonomy pseudogroup (see Example~\ref{e:rz}).